 Drawing long flow lines in big diagrams as it is, for example, necessary to model the TTCN-3 constructs goto and label, is awkward.
 For this purpose, labels for outgoing and incoming flow lines can be used.
-Examples are shown below:
+Examples are shown in figure 15c.

-Incoming flow line with label: in-label --- Outgoing flow line with label:
+Incoming flow line with label: in-label

+Outgoing flow line with label: out-label